nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 Use a TEMP variable!
 MAINTAIN refs to the nodes with access to the rest of your Linked Lists.

+## Thursday 26-May Discussion Topics

+The only time you need to use the TypeToken type, is when getting a collection of JSON objects using the Gson package.
+Whenever you make an API call that returns a JSON Array, it will be enclosed in `[ ]` and the TypeToken code will be *required*.
+With GSON, using a Class to schema the data, a constructor is *not required*.

 ## Footer

 Return to [Parent Readme.md](../README.html)